nomadicsynth/linguaforge/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-The Apache License 2.0 is a permissive license that is conducive to commercial use, modification, distribution, and private use.
-It also provides an express grant of patent usage rights from contributors to users.

 For more information on the Apache License 2.0, please visit [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).